TeamFightingICE/FightingICE/DareFightingICE/AI/README.md

 __File I/O__
 - Attempts to read or write files in any other directory than your AI's will lead to disqualification.
 Any file written may not exceed 64GB.
+- You are allowed to submit up to 64GB, including source code and data (AI model, etc...).

 __The "Small Print"__
 - We, the organizers of this competition, will do our utmost to ensure the competition is running smoothly and fairly.
 All our decisions are final.